 Registration Number 81905 6888 RR0001

-Premiering in February 2022 at the Citadel where adelheid is in residence, this work is a conversation between three women delicately, forcibly, and collectively reflecting on human connection in the digital age, generational difference, and the state of being in-between.
-After its two-week run and livestream, it will tour Canada in the fall of 2022.
+This new work premiered in February 2022 at the Citadel where adelheid is in residence.
+A conversation between three women that delicately, forcibly, and collectively reflecting on human connection in the digital age, generational difference, and the state of being in-between.
+This September, it will tour to Ottawa, and be introduced to audiences in Germany.

-A commission for Alberta dancers Kate Stashko and Krista Lin presented in a now defunct Army and Navy building in Edmonton.
-Developed around a long-time relationship between these two women, in a space soon to be demolished, and at a timely moment when questions about the past and future are on their minds - it takes the audience on an ambulatory journey through an old giant skeleton of a store.
-To be presented at the end of May 2022 by the Brian Webb Dance Company.
+This commission for Alberta dancers Kate Stashko and Krista Lin was presented in a defunct Army and Navy building in Edmonton at the end of May.
+Developed around a long-time relationship between these two women, in a space soon to be demolished, it walks the audience through transitional spaces and moments, exploring change on an ambulatory journey through an old giant skeleton of a store.
+Presented by the Brian Webb Dance Company.

 In partnership with Art Spin, we animated an enormous glass warehouse at the corner of Toronto’s Dovercourt and Dupont streets, bathed it in light and soft moving projection.
 The building breathed colour and sound from the inside as audiences lined the streets, offering only imaginary possibilities of what was happening inside.
 It was recently recognized as UNESCO’s Creative Cities Network (UCCN) project for Toronto.